Sandy Hook, CT

 At Nashville Ballet since 2003

-Since joining the company in 2003, Christopher has been featured in several pieces by renowned choreographers such as Paul Vasterling, Heather Maloy, Gina Patterson, Sarah Slipper, Thaddeus Davis, James Canfield and numerous others.
+Since joining the company in 2003, Christopher has been featured in several pieces by renowned choreographers such as Paul Vasterling, Brian Enos, Peter Quanz, Gina Patterson, Sarah Slipper, Thaddeus Davis, James Canfield and numerous others.

-Christopher has been featured as Renfield in Dracula, the Nutcracker Prince and Sugar Plum Cavalier in Nashville’s Nutcracker, Pas de Trios in Swan Lake, the Young Warrior in Salvatore Aiello's Rite of Spring, Melancholy in Four Temperaments, Mac in Lew Christensen’s Filling Station, Puck in A Midsummer Night’s Dream, the Prince Desire in The Sleeping Beauty, Romeo in Paul Vasterling’s Romeo & Juliet, and Macbeth in Vasterling’s Macbeth.
-He also performs as a guest artist with Configuration Dance Theatre, Quixotic Fusion, Missouri Ballet Theatre and National Choreographic Initiative.
+Christopher has performed as Renfield in Dracula, the Nutcracker Prince and Sugar Plum Cavalier in Nashville’s Nutcracker, Pas de Trios in Swan Lake, the Young Warrior in Salvatore Aiello's Rite of Spring, Melancholyin Four Temperaments, Mac in Lew Christensen’s Filling Station, Puck in A Midsummer Night’s Dream, the Prince Desire in The Sleeping Beauty, Romeo in Paul Vasterling’s Romeo & Juliet, and Macbeth in Vasterling’s Macbeth.
+He has also performed as a guest artist with Quixotic Fusion, Missouri Ballet Theatre and National Choreographic Initiative.

-His artistic achievements won him the 2010 TN Arts Commission Individual Artist Fellowship, one of the highest honors that a Tennessee artist can receive.
+His artistic achievements won him the 2010 Tennessee Arts Commission Individual Artist Fellowship, one of the highest honors that a Tennessee artist can receive.

 Outside of the studio and theater, Christopher can be found at LP Field or Bridgestone Arena cheering on his favorite Nashville sports teams.
-He also is a avid golfer.
+He also is an avid golfer.